BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: METHODOLOGY

 \section{METHODOLOGY}

-Considering that BEV representation contains enriched and explicit structural knowledge, we attempt to leverage BEV features to infuse structural information into global retrieval.
-The core concept behind BEV$^{\text{2}}$PR focuses on the static features in BEV images and the explicit spatial relationships between different objects, as well as the single-input but dual-modal processing method.
-BEV$^{\text{2}}$PR involves two training stages: Camera-to-BEV training and VPR training, which is shown how to work in Fig. 2.
+Considering the rich and explicit structural knowledge inherent in BEV representations, we leverage BEV features to infuse structural information into global retrieval.
+The core concept behind BEV$^2$PR focuses on the static features in BEV images and the explicit spatial relationships between different objects, as well as the single-input but dual-modal processing method.
+BEV$^2$PR involves two training stages: Camera-to-BEV training and VPR training shown in \Cref{Fig.2}.